colin9302/leetcode/Array+TwoPointer.md

 # __Basic Idea__
 Array reverse.
 Start from both beginning and end.
 Go to middle.

-Always avoid creating a duplicate of input array
+Always avoid creating a duplicate of input array (always start from the end)

 # __Easy Questions__